paulscherrerinstitute/rpmpackages_ui/README.md

 The packages can be moved around between subtitles, or to simply change their order, by `dragging and dropping` them to the desired place.
 There are two buttons, that are provided to edit any package:

 - `Edit ✏️`, which opens a similar popup to the `Add` popup at the subtitle-levels.
-The name of a package is split via regex to be easier readable and editable.
-Below the form that can be edited, there is a small field showing if any file is associated with this particular package and repository:
+The name of the package is displayed above, with some information about the package being displayed (which is extracted directly from the rpm-file itself).
+The title of the package can be edited via the `Edit ✏️` button besides it.
+The metadata is queried from the package directly and can't (or rather shouldn't) be edited.
   - If this is the case, the name of the file is shown - clicking on it downloads the associated file.
 The waste basket 🪣 besides it deletes the package from the associated directory.
   - If this is not the case, an upload-input is shown where you can upload and save your file.
 - `Remove 🪣`, which removes the package from the repository.

 ### Packages in general

-`/Packages`:
+`Packages`:
 This view shows all unique packages across all repositories.
 Like most other views, it also includes a search field and a corresponding clear button.
 By clicking on a package when hovering over it, a popup displays the same information as the `Edit` of `Packages for a repository`, combined with some other functions:

 - At the top:
   - `Add to other repository ➕`, which opens another popup, where this package can be added to a repository it is not already in.
-  - `Edit across all repositories ✏️`, which opens the `Edit` popup that is the same as the one for `Packages for a repository`.
-Any changes made herein apply to all instances of the package mentioned.
+  - `Edit across all repositories ✏️`, which edits the name across all repositories.
   - `Delete in all repositories`, which removes the package across all repositories it is mentioned in.
 - In the middle (mentions):
   - This view shows the list of all repositories that the package is included in, with a small box showing whether the package has an associated file within its directory.